Ethiopian Citizens for Social Justice

 Ethiopian Citizens for Social Justice (የኢትዮጵያ ዜጎች ለማኅበራዊ ፍትህ; abbreviated ኢዜማ) is a liberal political party in Ethiopia.
 It was formed in May 2019 from the merger of the Patriotic Ginbot 7, Ethiopian Democratic Party (EDP), All-Ethiopian Democratic Party (AEDP), Semayawi Party, New Generation Party (NGP), Gambella Regional Movement (GRM), and Unity for Democracy and Justice (UDJ) party.
 In July 2019, ye-Ethiopia Ra'iy Party (ERaPa) also merged into EZeMa.
 The party's logo consists of scales of justice with a large pencil acting as a pole connecting the scales.

 Its leader is Berhanu Nega, and its deputy leader is Andualem Aragie.
 Yeshiwas Assefa and Chane Kebede are chairperson and deputy chairperson, respectively.

+On 25 May 2023, several founders of the party resigned from membership, citing irreconcilable differences and the party's increasingly close connection with the ruling Prosperity Party.